Revenue Growth Rate: Definition, Formula & How to Improve it

 For SaaS products, achieving sustainable revenue growth is often a top-level goal, aligning with broader business objectives like market expansion, profitability, and shareholder value.
 It serves as a key performance indicator (KPI) for evaluating the effectiveness of various business strategies.

-Why is tracking revenue growth important?
+Why is tracking revenue growth rate important?

 Revenue tracking goes beyond financial record-keeping.
 The insights you generate when you regularly calculate revenue growth are pivotal in steering the strategic direction of your business and optimizing your revenue growth strategy.